Top 10 Diabetes Treatments You May Have Missed

 - impaired kidney function.

-Based on the latest guidelines, SGLT-2 inhibitors like Jardiance or GLP-1 agonists such as Trulicity (dulaglutide) may be added based on your need for control of risk factors such as established heart disease (risk of major events like a heart attack or stroke), chronic kidney disease or heart failure.
+Based on the latest guidelines, SGLT-2 inhibitors like Jardiance or GLP-1 agonists such as Trulicity (dulaglutide) may be added to your treatment based on your need for control of risk factors such as established heart disease (risk of major events like a heart attack or stroke), chronic kidney disease or heart failure.

 4. Lantus (insulin glargine)